fleschutz/bulletproof-backups/README.md

 💡 Hints
 --------
-* **A full backup** is performed once (slow for big data).
-From next time on only changes are copied (extremely fast).
+* **At first** a full backup is performed (slow for big data), but next time only changes get copied (extremely fast).
 * **No encryption** is performed to keep it simple and robust.
 Use an encryption program and a vault to prevent unauthorized access.
 * **[Logbook.csv](docs/Logbook.csv)** gets updated automatically by the backup scripts (a table in .CSV format containing all the backup details).
-* **Test your backups** regularly to ensure that they are working properly.
+* **Test** your backups regularly to ensure that they are working properly.
 Restore your backups to a test environment and check that all of your data can be accessed as expected.
 * **DISCLAIMER:** All informations are given according to my best knowledge, but without guarantee.

 🤝 Contributing